-In compliance with 935 CMR 500.105(2), EC Developments' robust Agent Training Plan ensures that all of its agents, prior to executing their role and performing their job functions, understand the rules, laws, security measures, operating procedures, and their specific duties.
+EC Developments' robust Agent Training Plan ensures that all of its agents, prior to executing their role, understand the rules, laws, security measures, and operating procedures.
 The leadership of EC Developments is confident that its tried and true processes will ensure the business remains safe, secure, and compliant.